ialbert/genescape-central/README.md

 - Light green nodes represent functions that are in the input list.
 - Dark green nodes are functions present in the input and are leaf nodes in the terminology, the most granular annotation possible

-A dark green means that the ontology has no terms that would be even more specific than that specific annotation.
-A light green means there are more specific annotations, but none of the genes were annotated as such.
+A dark green means that the term is a leaf node, the most specific annotation possible.
 In both cases, the green color indicates that the function was present in the input list.

 Each subtree in a different GO category has a different color:
   - Biological Process (BP)